aifoundry-org/et-platform/device-minion-runtime/doc/master-minion/MasterMinion.rst

 Abort Command.
 Based on the shire mask associated with the identified Kernel Slot, an Abort MM to CM command is posted, and a multicast notification is sent to compute minions.

-Kernel command handling supports handling of error scenarios; when a kernel command (launch or abort) is dispatched, a timer tracks time transpired from point of command dispatch.
+Kernel command handling supports handling of error scenarios; while dispatching kernel launch command, the SQW registers a timer and waits until a free kernel slot is available for kernel launch.
+Also, after acquiring the kernel slot, the SQW registers another timer and waits until it gets the requested compute shires for the kernel run.
+If any of the above scenarios fail (due to timeout or any other error), an error response is constructed and sent back to the host.
+When a kernel command (launch or abort) is dispatched, a timer tracks time transpired from point of command dispatch.
 If a successfully dispatched kernel command does not complete within the command time-out period a command time-out error response is constructed and transmitted to host by the SQW.
 It is the responsibility of the